In today’s interview I get to speak with record-holding endurance athlete, Zach Bitter.

-In today’s interview, record-holding endurance athlete, Zach Bitter, explains how the high fat diet helped him improve his performance, recovery and longevity.
+We talk about how the high fat diet helped him improve his endurance running athletic performance, recovery and longevity in the sport.

-Today, we get a chance to talk about how he transitioned from a traditionally recommended diet for athletes (that was high in carbohydrates) to a more ketogenic approach, plus, experimenting with a carnivore diet.
+We find out how Zach transitioned from a traditionally recommended diet for athletes (that was high in carbohydrates) to a more ketogenic approach, plus, his results experimenting with a carnivore diet.

 I enjoyed this interview with Zach as he shared some valuable tips on how he ensures he is meeting the large energy demands of an endurance athlete on a keto lifestyle.

 His advice makes a lot of sense; context and timing are vital.

 As we keep hearing, there is no one single blueprint for all of us; in the spirit of n=1 we experiment and adjust to find the best balance of what works for us.

 Special thanks to Zach for joining me on the show.